 BERLIN SCI-FI JURY

-Along with our Alex Pfander, Anthony Straeger and Isabella Hermann, we are delighted and honored to have a great team of jurist from filmmakers to agents and more.
+Along with our Alex Pfander, Anthony Straeger and Isabella Hermann, we are delighted and honoured to have a great team of jurists.

 Rene von Bodisco:

 Was born in 1974, his cinematic work starting early in the 90s.
-He’s worked on many productions like, ALPHA 0.7 (Sci-fi series ARD) & Emmy award winning GENERATION WAR/ UNSERE MÜTTER, UNSERE VÄTER.
+He’s worked on many productions like ALPHA 0.7 (Sci-fi series ARD) & Emmy award-winning GENERATION WAR/ UNSERE MÜTTER, UNSERE VÄTER.
 Joaquin Phoenix, Ed Harris, Anna Paquin are a few names he’s worked with.
 In 1998 he produced/directed/VFX’d his Star Trek Fan Feature film, ‘BORG WAR 3 – ATLANTIS.
-When he allowed to shoot in the Command Center of ESA (Darmstadt).
+When he was allowed to shoot in the Command Center of ESA (Darmstadt).
 He also writes for the Official German Star Trek website.
 Conducting interviews with the creators of the Star Trek Picard series and Star Trek Discovery.

 Rick McLeod is a director, writer, producer and sometimes actor, depending on his mood.
-He is also a BAFTA crew registered director of photography and cinematography and is currently attached to 2 independent European features as well as his own companies productions currently in development.
-Rick has no genres specific preferences, but is looking forward to viewing and being part of the berlin Sci-fi Filmfest Jury.
+He is also a BAFTA crew registered director of photography and cinematography and is currently attached to 2 independent European features along with his current productions in development.
+Rick has no genres specific preferences but is looking forward to viewing and being part of the berlin Sci-fi Filmfest Jury.
 Rick enjoys the creativity of film making with his company Celtic Storm Films.

 Is a production designer based in Berlin.
-His love for the genre is show through his career in movies.
-Such as: Iron Sky – the coming race, the Austrian Attack of the Lederhosen-Zombies.
-Opposite these crazy projects, he is also known for his work on projects with a high political / historic interest, like his latest work on the adventures of a mathematician about the invention of the hydrogen-bomb, or the Emmy winning documentary War of lies about the BND-informant named Curveball, who’s false-information was used as justification for the Iraq war.
+His love for the genre is shown through his career in movies.
+Such as Iron Sky – the coming race, the Austrian Attack of the Lederhosen-Zombies.
+Opposite these crazy projects, he is also known for his work on projects with a high political/historic interest, as his latest work on the adventures of a mathematician about the invention of the hydrogen bomb, or the Emmy winning documentary War of lies about the BND-informant named Curveball, who’s false-information was used as justification for the Iraq war.
 WEBSITE